 - If you’re looking for financing for your new export market, CanExport can help.

-- Business Women in International Trade is a great resource for women-owned business who are looking for support while breaking into the global marketplace.
+- Business Women in International Trade is a great resource for women-owned businesses that are looking for support while breaking into the global marketplace.

 Get in touch with me!
 I am a FITT-trained professional and I can help to answer your international trade questions.
 Email me at email@example.com.